Candace Parker: College career

-In a January 28, 2007 away game against Alabama, in her sophomore season, Parker became the fastest player in Lady Vols history to score 1,000 career points.
+In a January 28, 2007, away game against Alabama, in her sophomore season, Parker became the fastest player in Lady Vols history to score 1,000 career points.
 She achieved the record in 56 games, beating Chamique Holdsclaw's mark of 57 games and Tamika Catchings's of 58 games.
 On March 1, at the SEC tournament in Duluth, Georgia, Parker was named the 2007 SEC Player of the Year.
-On April 3, she led the Lady Vols to their first National Championship since 1998, beating Rutgers 59–46.
+On April 3, she led the Lady Vols to their first national championship since 1998, beating Rutgers 59–46.
 Parker finished the game with 17 points and earned the tournament's Most Outstanding Player honor.

 On February 21, 2008, Parker announced that she would forgo her final season of eligibility at Tennessee in order to focus on the 2008 Olympics and pursue a professional career in basketball.
 On April 8, 2008, despite having suffered a dislocated shoulder in the regional final, Parker led the Lady Vols to their second straight NCAA women's title, the eighth championship for Tennessee and the last for legendary coach Pat Summitt.
 She was also named the Most Outstanding Player for the second consecutive NCAA tournament, joining Cheryl Miller, Chamique Holdsclaw, and Diana Taurasi as the only female players to have done so.

 She graduated with her incoming class in May 2008.
 A sports management major who had a 3.35 grade-point average as of December 2007, she was named University Division I Academic All-American of the Year in women's basketball for 2008 by the College Sports Information Directors of America.
 While at Tennessee, she compiled a record of 100 wins and 10 losses and averaged 19.4 points, 8.8 rebounds, 2.6 assists, 1.9 steals, and 2.4 blocks per game.

+In October 2025, the Associated Press selected Parker as one of the greatest collegiate players in the women’s poll era alongside Caitlin Clark, Cheryl Miller, Diana Taurasi, and Breanna Stewart as the starting five players.